Student Disciplinary Regulations (Code of Conduct)

 - Failure to identify oneself or to show an identification card when requested to do so by authorized university officials or police officers; or

-- Providing, procuring, or seeking to procure, false testimony in any university or administrative process. top
+- Providing, procuring, or seeking to procure, false testimony or evidence in any university or administrative process. top

 The creation of a hazard, endangering the physical safety of self or others by engaging in a dangerous activity or using hazardous materials or chemicals is prohibited.